5antelope/H-Pipe/doc/proposal.md

 ### BACKGROUND
 The traditional CNN limited by the lack of ability to be spatially invariant to the input data in a computationally and parameter efficient manner.
-There are some extra work that needs to be done in steps like *MAX-POLL* layer to offset the affects from rotation, scale or replacement.
+There are some extra work that needs to be done in steps like *MAX-POLL* layer to offset the affects from rotation, scale or shift.
 But that needs more deeper layers.
 What we want to achieve from Spatial transformer networks is a 'corrected' input after localization and transformations.

 This transform also requires a *localisation net* to train transformation parameters, which is by itself a CNN network.
 Therefore, this procedure involves matrix computation, convolution integral and backpropagation to turn parameters.
 All these steps can use parallel to speed up.